Sanjeev900/email_app_practice/README.md

 ```

 ## How to use
-First and foremost, run the below command to run database using docker in the project's root directory.
+First and foremost, run the below command to run the database using docker in the project's root directory.
 ```bash

    docker compose up -d --build
 ```

 To fetch and process emails, follow these steps:

+Add your credentials.json file in the *auth* folder.
+To configure and create your credentials.json file, follow the steps here: ```https://support.google.com/cloud/answer/6158849?hl=en ```

 Run the first script to connect to Gmail and fetch emails: